 The EU Blocking Regulation was also discussed in this case.
-This regulation is, broadly speaking, aimed at reducing the extra-territorial impact of foreign sanctions, including the US secondary sanctions on Iran which targets non-US persons.
+The regulation is, broadly speaking, aimed at reducing the extra-territorial impact of foreign sanctions, including the US secondary sanctions on Iran which targets non-US persons.
 In the event that Underwriters had been entitled to rely upon the Sanctions Clause to resist payment, the Claimant made the following three arguments, relying on the EU Blocking Regulation:

 - Reliance on the Sanctions Clause would constitute “compliance“ with US Iran sanctions in breach of article 5 of the Blocking Regulation (and thereby breach English criminal law).

 - The US sanctions were "unlawful" under the Blocking Regulation and the Sanctions Clause only covered an event that "would lawfully expose" Underwriters to sanctions.